 AI systems work with enormous amounts of data, and this raises concerns regarding privacy and data protection.
 Such concerns are well illustrated by the increasingly important interplay between AI, the Internet of Things (IoT), and big data.

 AI provides ‘thinking’ for IoT devices, making them ‘smart’.
-These devices, in turn, generate significant amounts of data – sometimes labeled as big data.
+These devices, in turn, generate significant amounts of data – sometimes labelled as big data.
 This data is then analysed and used for the verification of initial AI algorithms and for the identification of new cognitive patterns that could be integrated into new AI algorithms.
 In this context, developers of AI systems are asked to ensure the integrity of the used data, as well as embed privacy and data protection guarantees into AI applications.

 Algorithms, which feed AI systems, could also have consequences on other human rights, such as freedom of expression, and several civil society groups and intergovernmental organisations are looking into such issues.